facebook/zstd/zstd_compression_format.md

 ##### Conversion from weights to huffman prefix codes

 All present symbols shall now have a `weight` value.
+It is possible to transform weights into nbBits, using this formula :
+`nbBits = nbBits ? maxBits + 1 - weight : 0;` .

 Symbols are sorted by weight.
+Within same weight, symbols keep natural order.
 Symbols with a weight of zero are removed.
-Within same weight, symbols keep natural order.
-Starting from lowest weight,
+Then, starting from lowest weight, prefix codes are distributed in order.
-symbols are being allocated to a `range`.
-A `weight` directly represents a `range`, following the formulae : `range = weight ?
-1 << (weight-1) : 0 ;`
-Similarly, it is possible to transform weights into nbBits :
-`nbBits = nbBits ? maxBits + 1 - weight : 0;` .

 __Example__ :
 Let's presume the following list of weights has been decoded :